SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 As for why one may want to use Jupyter instead, here is my take on cons:

 -   Potential performance issues
--   The output is not as rich as in browser
+-   The output is not as rich as in the browser
 -   Collaboration with non-Emacs users is somewhat complicated

-Separation of kernels, server and client together with non-blocking JavaScript-based UI is a good for using Jupyter.
+Separation of kernels, server, and client together with non-blocking JavaScript-based UI is a good argument for using Jupyter.
 It certainly won't be a problem for a browser to suddenly print a line a million characters long.

-As for the richness of the output, while there are ways to work around the limitations of Emacs there, in some cases the best thing one can do is to open the output in question with a browser.
+As for the richness of the output, while there are ways to work around the limitations of Emacs there, in some cases the best thing one can do is open the output in question with a browser.
 I'll discuss doing that further below.

-The collaboration issue can be aleviated with rich export capabilities, but if someone wants to change something in your Org file, execute it and send it back to you, the have to use Emacs.
+The collaboration issue can be alleviated with rich export capabilities, but if someone wants to change something in your Org file, execute it and send it back to you, they have to use Emacs.

 ## Basic setup {#basic-setup}

 The core package to this whole venture is [emacs-jupyter](https://github.com/nnicandro/emacs-jupyter) (another notable alternative [ein](https://github.com/millejoh/emacs-ipython-notebook), using which can help with the collaboration problem).

-Install it however you install packages in Emacs, here is my preffered way with `use-package` and `straight.el`:
+Install it however you install packages in Emacs, here is my preferred way with `use-package` and `straight.el`:

 ```emacs-lisp
 (use-package jupyter